PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/3-maximum-increasing-subsequence.md

 * What kind of repeated work does the memoized solution eliminate?
   * _[Here's a repl.it](https://repl.it/NVR0) which will illustrate how many repeated calls occur_

-* What is the space complexity for the naive recursive solution?

-* What is the time/space complexity for the memoized solution?

 * Why do we have to pass the whole array in every call, instead of passing along subarrays with the first index sliced off instead?
   * _Passing along a reference to the whole array conserves space, but is less "functional"; passing along a copy of a subarray protects you from accidentally mutating the original array, but takes up more space in memory._